 We are interested in evolutionary ecology.
-Particular areas of research include:
+Particular areas of research include the evolution of sexual dimorphism; sexual selection and sexual conflict; and the evolution of life history traits.

 We tend to focus on insects, but often include other groups.
 Past research has included beetles, true bugs, flies, odonates, fish, and amphibians.
 Approaches centre on whole organism field and lab experiments, but also include quantitative genetics, developmental genetics, gene expression analyses, comparative studies and the development of new theory.